Axik0/YOLO3-figures/README.md

 Each cell has 3 pre-defined bboxes aka anchors at each of 3 scales.
 They are priors, represent typical scales and sizes within a dataset.
 As my dataset is vastly different from COCO, I can't use standard ones and have to get custom.
 I apply clustering algorithm ~Kmeans with IoU to all bboxes to retrieve 9 cluster centers, sorted by size (w+h)

-In theory, Yolov3 allows up to 3 objects 'taking up' a same cell but for now, max amount of objects is 5 and they (even their bboxes) aren't intersecting with each other by construction, therefore our target tensors are quite sparse and never 'exhausted'.
+In theory, Yolov3 allows up to 3 objects 'taking up' a same cell but for now, max amount of objects is 5 and they (even their bboxes) aren't intersecting with each other by construction, therefore our target tensors are quite sparse and never 'exhausted'

 ## Prediction
 To achieve better gradient flow, Yolo model doesn't output coordinates of bbox, instead it controls transformation of anchor to bbox which is defined within loss function

-We use special combo-loss function  of 4 components, weighed differently
+We use special combo-loss function of 4 components, weighed differently.

-Object score is not just 0/1, it should be some probability that reflects model's confidence.
+Object score is not just 0/1, should be probability that reflects model's confidence (in bbox) Therefore we compare prediction bbox with target so that model could learn IoU as score For yet unknown reason, IoU calculation is detached from the current graph here

-We add IoU of prediction bbox with target so that model could learn
+BBox loss is in fact 3 orders of magnitude of other 3 parts, that's why I don't scale it 10x more as in original paper (set higher weights for presence and absence losses instead)

 # TO BE CONTINUED